Parameterizing Conjugacy Classes of Unramified Tori via Bruhat-Tits Theory: Tori and Levi subgroups

 For this subsection suppose that $k$ is any field and $E$ is a Galois extension of $k$.
-A subgroup $\bM$ of $\bG$ will be called a \emph{Levi $(E,k)$-subgroup} if it is a $k$-subgroup that occurs as a Levi factor for a parabolic $E$-subgroup of $\bG$.
+A subgroup $\bM$ of $\bG$ will be called a \emph{Levi $(E,k)$-subgroup} provided that it is a $k$-subgroup that occurs as a Levi factor for a parabolic $E$-subgroup of $\bG$.

 \begin{lemma} If $\bM$ is a Levi $(E,k)$-subgroup and $\bZ_{\bM}^E$ is the maximal $E$-split torus in the center of $\bM$, then $\bZ_{\bM}^E$ is defined over $k$ and $\bM = C_\bG(\bZ_{\bM}^E)$. \end{lemma}